leoisl/LR_EC_analyser/README.md

                         given by parameter --hybrid and --self.See an example of this parameter in https://gitlab.com/leoisl/LR_EC_a
                         nalyser/blob/master/scripts/command_line_paper.sh .
+  --pdf                 Produce .pdf files of the plots in the
+                        <output_folder>/plots directory.
   --skip_bam_process    Skips BAM processing (i.e. sorting and indexing BAM
                         files) - assume we had already done this.
   --skip_alignqc        Skips AlignQC calls - assume we had already done this.